-A total of six studies were provided by Nalcor to MHI, and comprise the ac integration studies analysis for Muskrat Falls Generating Station (RE13 through to RE19) and Labrador Island HVdc Transmission System.
+A total of six studies were provided, and comprise the ac integration studies for Muskrat Falls Generating Station (RE13 through to RE19).
 These studies are reviewed in detail in Sections 2.2.1 through to 2.2.6, and in Section 2.2.8.